Residence Life Handbook

 Roommates must jointly agree upon hours visitors are allowed.

 In order to promote and maintain a positive, supportive, living and learning environment, Student Residence Life staff will enforce visitation hours.
-Visitation is not allowed curing Thanksgiving Break, final examinations, Christmas Break, and Spring Break.
+Visitation is not allowed during Thanksgiving Break, final examinations, Winter Break, and Spring Break.

 Overnight Visitation